eclipse-theia/theia-cloud/doc/docs/Architecture.md

 # Architecture Overview

 The Theia.Cloud Operator listens for changes to custom resources inside the cluster.
-With those custom resources clients may trigger the creation/deletion/handling of workspaces.
-The Operator is responsible for handling all things that are related to the Kubernetes-Resources for workspaces.
+With those custom resources clients may trigger the creation/deletion/handling of sessions.
+The Operator is responsible for handling all things that are related to the Kubernetes-Resources for sessions.

 ## Overall Overview